 - The RSVD flag indicates that the processor detected 1s in reserved bits of the page directory, when the PSE or PAE flags in control register CR4 are set to 1.
-(The PSE flag is only available in the Pentium 4, Intel Xeon, P6 family, and Pentium processors, and the PAE flag is only available on the Pentium 4, Intel Xeon, and P6 family processors.
-In earlier IA-32 processor, the bit position of the RSVD flag is reserved.) - The I/D flag indicates whether the exception was caused by an instruction fetch.
+Note: - The PSE flag is only available in recent Intel 64 and IA-32 processors including the Pentium 4, Intel Xeon, P6 family, and Pentium processors. - The PAE flag is only available on recent Intel 64 and IA-32 processors including the Pentium 4, Intel Xeon, and P6 family processors. - In earlier IA-32 processor, the bit position of the RSVD flag is reserved. - The I/D flag indicates whether the exception was caused by an instruction fetch.
 This flag is reserved if the processor does not support execute-disable bit or execute disable bit feature is not enabled (see Section 3.10).

-3 1 4 3 2 1 0 Reserved ID Reserved Ρ 0 The fault was caused by a non-present page.1 The fault was caused by a page-level protection violation.
+31 4 3 2 1 0 Reserved ID Reserved Ρ 0 The fault was caused by a non-present page.1 The fault was caused by a page-level protection violation.
 W/R 0 The access causing the fault was a read.1 The access causing the fault was a write.
 U/S The access causing the fault originated when the processor was executing in supervisor mode.
 The access causing the fault originated when the processor was executing in user mode.
 RSVD 0 The fault was not caused by reserved bit violation.1 The fault was caused by reserved bits set to 1 in a page directory.
 I/D 0 The fault was not caused by an instruction fetch.1 The fault was caused by an instruction fetch.